 LABEL your things!
 This year, don’t forget:

-- Bring some tupperware and lids to take home food with you – no cooking when you land!
+• Bring some tupperware and lids to take home food with you – Imagine not having to cook when you land!

-- In general, extra batteries for all your needs (flashlights, fairy/string lights, etc.) – pack a few extra just in case.
+• In general, extra batteries for all your needs (flashlights, fairy/string lights, etc.) – pack a few extra just in case.
+Battery-operated fairy lights for your campsite: Win!

-- Camp chairs – 1 for your camp, 1 for dining outside the dining hall, and maybe 1 more for workshops.
+• Camp chairs – for your camp, for dining outside the dining area, and for workshops.

 Clothing

 SpiritFire is an outdoor event.
 It’s camping, but it’s comfortable.
-The festival site is in the Adirondack Mountains of New York, Just outside of Ft.
-Ann and Queensbury.
-Average temperatures are between 70 – 80 degrees during the day, 50’s and 60’s during the night (roughly 12 – 21 degrees centigrade).
-It can become very chilly when it rains, as well.
+The festival site is in the Taconic Mountains of New York, Just outside of New Lebanon, NY and Pittsfield, MA.
+Average temperatures are between 70 – 80 degrees during the day, 55 – 70 during the night.
+It can become chilly when it rains.

-The road from the entrance to the site is gravel and we ask you drive very slowly.
+The road from the entrance to the site is steep and we ask you drive very slowly (no more than 10mph.
+Really, do not go faster, please – both the road and your car will thank you.)
 The fire circle, parking and merchant areas are flat and grassy.
-The camping area is light woods with paths.
+The camping area is woods with paths.
 Be aware of ticks if you go off-path!
 Bring appropriate clothing and repellent, and check yourself regularly.
 We recommend you pre-treat your clothing (particularly socks/pants) and tent with premethrin or something else you prefer that will help repel ticks.
+Bring a tick kit.

 Suggestions: